 Under both alternatives, residential and commercial development of privately-owned lands adjacent to TVA reservoirs and other waterways in the Tennessee River basin would continue.
 Shoreline conversion to developed or recreational use can be a long-term or permanent change and can result in adverse cumulative impacts on water quality where such development is poorly planned.
+TVA's analysis of cumulative impacts on water quality from shoreline development in its SMI Final EIS is herein incorporated by reference.
+In summary, the SMI Final EIS stated that most cumulative impacts are expected to occur as a result of increased residential shoreline development (instead of recreational or industrial development, which would be restricted to a much smaller amount of shoreline).
+The Final EIS concluded that the overall cumulative impact from residential and nonresidential shoreline development would be insignificant at the reservoir and river basin level.
+None of the alternatives in the SMI Final EIS would lead to reservoir-wide cumulative effects on TVA mainstream reservoirs (TVA 1998).
+In analyzing cumulative impacts of implementing the Blended Alternative (adopted by the TVA Board of Directors in the Record of Decision), the SMI Final EIS estimated that the Valleywide level of residential shoreline development would not exceed the 38 percent level.
+This level was based on the amount of existing residential shoreline development (13 percent in 1998) plus that which could occur under previously conveyed property rights.
 On TVA shorelines, the Land Protection and Section 26a and Land Use Agreements programs are designed to provide protections for TVA lands and water resources.
-Although there is potential for short-term adverse impacts, the programs' long-term protection against uncontrolled alterations to land use should provide an overall benefit to water quality.
+Although there is potential for short-term adverse impacts, the programs' long-term protection against uncontrolled alterations to land use should continue to provide an overall benefit to water quality.